 - Business Overhead Policies: For most professionals in their own practices or business owners, Business Overhead Policies are a necessity.
 In the event of a disability, they cover your business expenses such as rent/mortgage, salaries, office equipment, etc., during the time of your disability.

 - Employer-Sponsored Benefit Plans: Employers often provide disability benefits beyond those required by New York State law.
 Such plans are governed by a federal statute known as the Employee Retirement Income Security Act of 1974 (“ERISA”) and may pay the disabled worker a monthly benefit equal to a percentage of their pre-disability income, typically between 50% to 66%.

-Our attorneys also focus on Federal Employee Retirement System/Civil Service Retirement System (FER/CSRS) disability claims including:
+The DeHaan Law Firm also focuses on Federal Employee Retirement System/Civil Service Retirement System (FER/CSRS) disability claims including: